COS-301/miniproject-2023/README.md

 - Buying Posts: Users can use their time currency to purchase posts created by other users.
 - Viewing Profile: Users can view their own profile which displays all the posts they have created
 - Viewing Portfolio: Users can view their portfolios which displays all the posts they have bought.
-- Searching by User or hashtag: Users can search for other users's posts by username or search for posts by hashtag
+- Searching by User or Hashtag: Users can search for other users's posts by username or search for posts by hashtag

 ## Our Team